pi-bot/pioneers/README.md

 # PiBot Pioneers
-Welcome to the online PiBot Pioneers repository.

-This will locate the code and instructions for you to start learning and having fun with your robot.
+Welcome to the online PiBot Pioneers repository!
+This is the home for the initial code and getting started guides for the PiBot build-your-own robot.

-All Pioneers are Receiving a breadboard and simple components to learn the basics of electronics and robotics whilst
+Currently the getting started guide is being deleloped in the https://github.com/pi-bot/pioneers/wiki

+WORK IN PROGRESS

+Check back soon for progress.